jcward/code-cookbook/assets/content/cookbook/Beginner/strings.md

 ### Multiline strings

 Long literal strings in Haxe can be written easily.
-String are multi-line:
+Strings are multi-line:

 ```haxe
 var fruits = "